Concordium/concordium-node/concordium-node/README.md

    If this flag is not present the build script will try to automatically discover all the Haskell libraries by using `stack path`.

 - `HASKELL_RTS_VARIANT` applies to all platforms and is the prefix of the GHC runtime library that should be linked.
-   This defaults to `libHSrts_thr-` for the threaded version.
+   This defaults to `libHSrts-1.0.2_thr-` for the threaded version.

 - `HASKELL_GHC_LIBDIR` applies to all platforms and should be the location of the GHC libraries directory (by GHC libraries we mean the base runtime system